Thank you for signing up for our Morocco Retreat!!

 Riad Yasmine - www.riad-yasmine.com

 All of these riads are in the Medina – the name for the old city.
 We find that staying in the Medina gives you a real taste of Marrakech.
-You can also search AirBnB or Booking.com for other options.
+You can also search Booking.com for other options.

 Travel Insurance: